WeiDUorg/weidu/README-WeiDU-Changes.txt

+Version 214:
+  * Default values in FUNCTIONs override the current value in the caller environment (unless they're explicitly set via INT_VAR).
+  * var++ and var-- added.

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting the component names (useful if you're used to using --quick-log).